nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**:

 * 1a.
-User requests to learn about a in valid command(a command not offered by PoochPlanner).
+User requests to learn about an invalid command(a command not offered by PoochPlanner).

    * 1a1.
 PoochPlanner displays the error message.
    * 1a2.
 User re-enters the command and request to learn about a valid command.